-- technical permission to use some of wiring his pictures in our diagram information here.
+those systems in the US wiring instructions for us for his kind technical wiring diagram permission to use some of his pictures in our information here.

-- parts in the
+parts in the

-pack (photo)Joel's well illustrated

-instructionspack (photo)instructions

-complement our

-instructions are are an

-excellent help in better
+Joel's well illustrated pack (photo) instructions neatly complement our instructions are are an excellent help in better understanding installation.

-understanding installation.

-- engine block
+- engine block with the new system

-with the

-new system

 - closer look at the parts on engine

-- on engine ignition coil unit at camshaft level
+- ignition coil unit at camshaft level

 - view at new stator and trigger unit

 - holder with advance unit